RakuyoKit/JSONPreview/README.md

 `JSONPreview` inherits from `UIView`.
 You can use it to **format** your JSON data and **highlight** it.

-At the same time, `JSONPreview` also provides **folding and unfolding** functions.
-You can fold the nodes that you don't care about temporarily, and redisplay them at any time.
+Also, `JSONPreview` provides **collapse and expand** features that allow you to collapse nodes that you are not interested in at the moment and re-display them at any moment.

-All functions of `JSONPreview` are written using **native methods**, which means you can get a better experience on the Apple platform.
+All of the features in `JSONPreview` are written using **native methods**, which means you get a great experience on Apple platforms.

 ## Screenshot